 Never catch an exception just to log it, and throw it again:

 Either handle an exception or let it go up the call stack.

 The upstream code has no way to know if an exception was already logged.
-And it might be propagated through multiples frames, should every one log the exception?
+And it might be propagated through multiple frames, should every single one log the exception?

 If you can’t or won’t handle the exception, besides logging, let someone else handle it.